bw-math/bw-math/source/assignments/problems/SEJAL.rst

 What feature of the distribution is missed by only considering these two graphical representations?

-2. z-score one
+2. z-score one, empirical rule one

 3. data transformation one

 4. give them boxplot and ask to estimate iqr, then identify potential outliers with IQR rule.

-5. empirical rule one
+5. cdf one

-6. bias one
+6. bias one/sampling/randomization one

-7. sampling/randomization one

 Regression